SCADA (Supervisory Control and Data Acquisition) is a control system for various technical processes.

-SCADA (Supervisory Control and Data Acquisition) is a concept to control technical processes.
-SCADA is viewed differently in Europe and in North America.
-In North America, SCADA is a bundle of human machine interfaces (HMI), supervisory computer systems, PLCs (programmable logic controller), and RTUs (remote terminal unit).
-The European view is different because it distinguishes between automation levels with an "automation pyramid".
-This "automation pyramid" is actually an IEC 62264 Enterprise-control system integration standard.
+North America and Europe view SCADA differently.
+In North America, SCADA is a system of human machine interfaces (HMIs), supervisory computer systems, programmable logic controllers (PLCs), and remote terminal units (RTUs).
+On the other hand, Europe distinguishes between automation levels with an "automation pyramid".
+In this case, the "automation pyramid" is actually an IEC 62264 Enterprise-control system integration standard.
 IEC 62264 is the ANSI/ISA-95 based international standard for enterprise-control system integration.

-Osorno SCADA or OSCADA is our long term research and development project.
+Osorno SCADA or OSCADA is our long-term research and development project.

 © Osorno Enterprises Inc.